Estimated reading time: 7 minutes

 Ongoing support: 2023–Present (annual and monthly updates)

-In French reading culture, the physical book carries deep symbolic value.
 For an audience unfamiliar with digital borrowing, the shift to tablet-based reading could easily be perceived as a barrier and required reassurance as much as instruction.

 From the original in-house logo to a mobile-optimized final version.